-Bubba Watson What's In The Bag? - Genesis Open
+Bubba Watson What's In The Bag? - 2-Time Masters Champ

 The LST stands for ‘Low spin technology’ – to help fast swingers keep the ball down.

-He ranks 13th on the PGA Tour this season in driving distance with an average of 311.7 yards.
+He ranks 6th on the PGA Tour this season in driving distance with an average of 313 yards.
+He’s also 2nd in Strokes Gained: Off The Tee, emphasising his ball striking prowess.

-He then has a Ping G hybrid in 19° of loft, a whole 11° gap between driver and hybrid with no 3 wood.
+When he won in February at Riviera, he went straight from his driver to a Ping G hybrid in 19° of loft, a whole 11° gap between driver and hybrid with no 3 wood.

-He also carries a Ping iBlade 2 iron and his irons are the Ping S55s from 4-PW.
+However, in his Match Play victory he had a Ping G 3 wood in the bag at 13.2°.
+That setup has stayed the same.

-He’s hit just under 70% of Greens in Regulation this season on the PGA Tour.
+The American also carries a Ping iBlade 2 iron and his irons are the Ping S55s from 4-PW.

 Bubba Watson What’s In The Bag?